mvrkvincent/RecApp2.0/frontend-react/README.md

 Before we build out our components, let's head back to `./App.js` and plan out the overall architecture and business logic of our application.

 1. Since our application currently only renders one set of data, we will start by storing our questions in a simple array.
+I've added some seed data to get us started.

       ~~~js
           // /src/components/App.js